 Periodontal or gum disease occurs when the gums become infected and inflamed.
 This condition can affect anyone, but there's a strong link between periodontal disease and diabetes.

 It’s what is known as a “bidirectional relationship.”
 Gum disease causes systemic inflammation that can increase the risk of developing type 2 diabetes—and diabetes more than doubles the risk of developing periodontal disease.
 Periodontal disease also makes blood sugar control more challenging, while poorly controlled diabetes increases the risk of severe gum disease, including tooth loss.

 The good news is that preventing and treating gum disease can reduce your risk of developing diabetes and, if you’ve already been diagnosed with diabetes, help lower your blood sugar and stave off diabetic complications.

-As with most diabetes complications, the main culprit behind the higher risk is damage to blood vessels due to elevated blood glucose levels.
-Without nourishment and removal of waste from the tissues, the gums become less resistant to infection, setting the stage for periodontal disease.
+The main culprit behind the higher risk of periodontal disease in diabetes is damage to the blood vessels due to elevated blood sugar levels.
+Because reduced blood flow impairs the delivery of nutrients and the removal of wastes in the tissues, the gums become less resistant to infection, setting the stage for periodontal disease.

 - Take coenzyme Q10 (CoQ10).
 CoQ10 has been shown to reduce inflammation and other signs of gum disease.
 The recommended daily dose is 100 mg once or twice a day.